bimaguava/123-log/content/computer/pip-failed-install-or-build-uezerbug-dependency-needed-for-ranger-show-picture.md

 +++
 # To the conclusion

 to build the uezerbug installation python-wheel is needed in this scenario.
-I'm to update wheel and it's still useless.
+I'm trying to update wheel and it's still useless.
 Searching on the internet about this case

         ...